Super Typhoon Yutu Takes Horrible Toll On Northern Mariana Islands, Heads Toward Asia

 Yutu slammed into the Mariana Islands weeks after Typhoon Mangkhut caused President Trump to issue a major disaster declaration for the of Rota, Saipan, and Tinian.

-A cyclone becomes a super typhoon when its wind top 150 mph — making it the equivalent of a Category 4 or 5 hurricane.
-Yutu is expected to easily maintain that status.
-The powerful storm is now heading west-northwest toward the Philippines and Taiwan, possibly arriving there by the middle of next week, according to Japan's NHK broadcasting organization.
+A cyclone becomes a super typhoon when its winds top 150 mph — making it the equivalent of a Category 4 or 5 hurricane, according to the Saffir-Simpson Hurricane Wind Scale.
+Yutu is expected to maintain that status easily.
+The powerful storm is now heading west-northwest toward the Philippines and Taiwan, possibly arriving there by the middle of next week, according to Japanese broadcaster NHK.